tableau/connector-plugin-sdk/docs/mcd.md

 ### Vendor Defined

 The vendor defined attributes are unique to an individual connector and do not imply platform functionality.
 They are pass-through to the connection normalizer, connection builder and properties builder.

+**Vendor defined attributes will be logged and persisted to Tableau workbook xml in plain text.** This means the input for these fields cannot contain any Personally Identifiable Information (PII), as they are not secure and could leak sensitive customer information.

 | Name  | Meaning | Optional? | Value Notes |
 | ----  | ------- | --------- | ----------- |